KizMistry/TaskFlow/README.md

 ### Verification

 19. **Check Deployment:**
-    - The app should be up and running on Heroku.
-Click "Open app" to check.
+    - Click "Open app" to check the app is running on Heroku.

 20. **Additional Check:**
     - Verify the JSON welcome message on the home screen.